-Perennial Talent has worked organizations around the world help them better understand how to find, select, engage, and keep the best people.
-With over 60 years of combined experience, our team of industrialorganizational psychology practitioners and HR specialists have helped clients to define both the technical skills/ competencies (e.g., project management, cybersecurity monitoring and reporting, incident analysis and response) and the skills/competencies transferable adaptability, communication, analytical thinking) needed for successful job performance.
+Perennial Talent has worked with organizations around the world to help them better understand how to find, select, engage, and keep the best people.
+With over 60 years of combined experience, our team of industrialorganizational psychology practitioners and HR specialists have helped clients to define both the technical skills/ competencies (e.g., project management, cybersecurity monitoring and reporting, incident analysis and response) and the transferable skills/competencies (e.g., adaptability, communication, analytical thinking) needed for successful job performance.
 Then, we have helped these same clients to apply these skills/ competencies to the full talent life cycle